List on Bids44 →

 Essential Checks

-1. Check RC details on Parivahan app — Verify the owner’s name, registration date, and current insurance status.
-This is your first step to ensure legitimacy.
+1. Check RC details on Parivahan app — Verify the owner’s name, registration date, and insurance status to ensure they match the physical documents and seller’s claims.

-3. Check odometer reading — Compare the dashboard reading with service records.
-Low kms but worn pedals or steering wheel usually means tampering.
+3. Check odometer reading — Compare it with service records.
+Low kilometres but worn pedals/steering wheel are red flags for tampering.

-5. Check all four tyres — Look for uneven wear patterns, which can indicate alignment issues, suspension problems, or even accident damage.
-Also check the manufacturing date.
+5. Check all four tyres — Look for uneven wear, which indicates alignment issues or possible accident damage.
+Also, verify the tyre date codes.

-8. Drive for 15+ minutes — Test acceleration, braking (no pulling to one side), and steering (no vibrations at 80+ kmph).
-Listen for any abnormal sounds from the suspension or motor.
+8. Drive for 15+ minutes: Test acceleration (smoothness, power delivery), braking (no pulling, spongy feel), steering (no vibrations at 80+ kmph), and listen for any unusual noises from the motor or suspension.

-9. Check all electricals — Test power windows, central locking, ORVMs, sunroof, infotainment system, reverse camera, and all exterior/interior lights.
+9. Check all electricals: Ensure windows, locks, mirrors, sunroof, music system, reverse camera, and all exterior/interior lights are fully functional.

 Insider Checks

-THE BRAKE & ACCELERATOR PEDAL TEST (Odometer Fraud Detector): Look closely at the rubber pads on the brake and accelerator pedals.
-A car with genuine low mileage (say, under 30,000 km) should still have clear grooves and texture on the pedals.
-If the pedals are smooth, shiny, or worn flat, the car has almost certainly done significantly more kilometres than claimed.
-Brand new pedal rubbers on a 3-4 year old car are a huge red flag – someone replaced them to hide real usage, costing you potentially lakhs in future repairs.
+THE BRAKE & ACCELERATOR PEDAL TEST (Odometer Fraud Detector): Look at the rubber pads on the brake and accelerator pedals.
+An odometer can be rolled back, but pedal wear is hard to fake.
+Pedals with 30,000 km should have clear grooves.
+If they’re smooth, shiny, or worn flat, the car has done significantly more kms.
+Brand new pedal rubbers on a 3-4 year old car mean someone replaced them to hide real usage — expect a ₹1,00,000-₹2,00,000 negotiation buffer.

-THE STEERING WHEEL WEAR TEST: Run your hands around the steering wheel at the 10 and 2 o’clock positions – these are the spots that wear first from daily grip.
-On a genuinely low-km car, the texture should be uniform all around.
-If the 10 and 2 positions are noticeably smoother or shinier than the 6 o’clock position, the car has been driven a lot, regardless of what the odometer says.
-Refurbishing a steering wheel costs ₹5,000-15,000, but often indicates high usage.
+THE STEERING WHEEL WEAR TEST: Run your hands around the steering wheel at the 10 and 2 o’clock positions.
+These spots wear first from daily grip.
+A genuinely low-km car has uniform texture.
+If 10 and 2 are smoother/shinier than 6 o’clock, the car has been driven a LOT regardless of the odometer.
+This can indicate a tampered odometer, potentially costing you ₹1,50,000-₹2,50,000 in hidden wear and tear.

-THE DOOR HINGE SAG TEST: Open each door about halfway and gently lift the outer edge upward.
-There should be almost no play or vertical movement.
-Saggy hinges indicate heavy use (thousands of open/close cycles) or that the door was removed during an accident repair.
-If, for example, the passenger door sags more than the driver’s door, it could mean that door was replaced or heavily used, potentially costing ₹5,000-10,000 per hinge to fix.
+THE DOOR HINGE SAG TEST: Open each door and gently lift the outer edge upward.
+There should be almost no play.
+Saggy hinges mean heavy use (thousands of open/close cycles) or the door was removed during accident repair.
+If the passenger door sags more than the driver door, that door was likely replaced.
+Fixing saggy hinges can cost ₹10,000-₹20,000 per door.

-THE PAINT THICKNESS / FRIDGE MAGNET TEST: Invest in a cheap paint thickness gauge (₹500-1,000 on Amazon) and check every panel.
-Factory paint on a Mercedes-Benz is typically 100-130 microns.
-Readings above 200 microns strongly suggest repainting, indicating accident repair.
-If you don’t have a gauge, use a small fridge magnet – it will stick weaker to repainted surfaces due to the extra paint or filler layer underneath.
-Pro tip: always check the ROOF.
-Nobody repaints the roof unless there was a serious accident, which could mean a ₹50,000-2,00,000 repair was done.
+THE PAINT THICKNESS / FRIDGE MAGNET TEST: Use a paint thickness gauge (₹500-₹1,000 on Amazon) across every panel.
+Factory paint is 100-130 microns.
+Anything above 200 microns means it’s repainted (accident).
+If no gauge, use a fridge magnet – it sticks weaker to repainted surfaces due to extra paint/filler.
+Crucially, check the ROOF; nobody repaints the roof unless there was a serious accident.
+Hidden accident damage can cost ₹50,000-₹2,00,000 to discover later.

-THE TYRE DATE CODE CHECK: Look at the sidewall of each tyre for a 4-digit number within an oval (e.g., “2523” means week 25 of 2023).
-If the car is from 2023 but the tyres are from 2019, it’s either old stock or the car is older than claimed.
-If all four tyres have different manufacturing dates, it indicates multiple replacements, suggesting high usage.
-New premium tyres for a CLA Electric cost ₹70,000-1,00,000.
+THE TYRE DATE CODE CHECK: Look at the tyre sidewall for a 4-digit number in an oval (e.g., “2523” = week 25 of 2023).
+If the car is from 2023 but the tyres are from 2019, they’re either old stock or the car is older than claimed.
+If all 4 tyres have different dates, it suggests multiple replacements due to high usage or damage.
+A full set of new premium EV tyres will set you back ₹80,000-₹1,20,000.

-THE OBD2 SCANNER TEST (₹800 investment saves lakhs): Buy a Bluetooth OBD2 scanner (like ELM327) and plug it into the port under the dashboard (usually near the driver’s footwell).
-Use a free app like Torque or Car Scanner.
-The car’s ECU often stores the real odometer reading and any hidden error codes.
-If the OBD reading doesn’t match the dashboard, you have confirmed fraud.
-It can also reveal pending or stored fault codes related to the EV system, which could cost ₹20,000-₹1,00,000 to diagnose and fix.
+THE OBD2 SCANNER TEST (₹800 investment saves lakhs): Buy a Bluetooth OBD2 scanner, plug it into the port under the dashboard, and use a free app like Torque.
+The ECU stores the real odometer reading and hidden error codes.
+If the OBD reading doesn’t match the dashboard, it’s confirmed fraud.
+This scan can also reveal pending high-voltage battery faults or motor issues, which could cost ₹50,000-₹5,00,000+ to repair.

 Common Scams to Watch For (India 2026)